StarlightSearch/EmbedAnything/README.md

 ## 💡What is Vector Streaming

-Vector Streaming enables you to process and generate embeddings for files and stream them, so if you have 10 GB of file, it can continuously generate embeddings file by file (Or chunk by chunk in future) and store them in the vector database of your choice, Thus it eliminates bulk embeddings storage on RAM at once.
+Vector Streaming enables you to process and generate embeddings for files and stream them, so if you have 10 GB of file, it can continuously generate embeddings Chunk by Chunk, that you can segment semantically, and store them in the vector database of your choice, Thus it eliminates bulk embeddings storage on RAM at once.

 [![EmbedAnythingXWeaviate](https://github.com/StarlightSearch/EmbedAnything/blob/main/docs/assets/demo.gif)](https://www.youtube.com/watch?v=OJRWPLQ44Dw)